Tarsus Medical Affairs

 Our Medical Affairs team is a peer-based resource for healthcare providers.
 We are committed to advancing science and medicine through awareness, education, and research.

-Our Senior Medical Ambassadors (SMAs) are field-based scientific and medical peers, empowered to serve healthcare providers.
+Our Senior Medical Ambassadors (SMAs) are field-based scientific and medical peers, empowered to serve our healthcare providers.

 SMA Access — find a scientifically trained Tarsus field medical professional near you.